 About tailored ads

 We work with ads partners to bring you more useful and interesting advertising content.
-We may do this based on information that our ads partners share with us.
+For example, we may do this based on information that ad partners share with us.
 We hope that this increases the usefulness of Twitter Ads for you.

 Here’s one way it would work.
 Let’s say a flower shop wants to advertise a Valentine’s Day special on Twitter.
 They’d prefer to show their ad to floral enthusiasts who subscribe to their newsletter.
-To get the special offer to those people, who are also on Twitter, the shop may share with us an unreadable scramble (called a hash) of emails from their mailing list.
+To get the special offer to those people, who are also on Twitter, the shop may share with us hashed emails from their mailing list.
 We can then match that to a hash of emails that our users have associated with their accounts in order to show them a Promoted Tweet for the Valentine’s Day deal on Twitter.

 Another way this works is when a person visits the flower shop’s website.
-In that case, the shop may share with us browser-related information (a browser cookie ID) that we can then match to an account that may receive the Valentine’s Day offer.
+In that case, the shop may share with us information that we can then match to an account that may receive the Valentine’s Day offer.

 It’s up to you

-When you uncheck this box, Twitter will not match your account to information shared by ads partners for tailoring ads.
-This means we would not collect browser-related information from our ads partners or match their email hash for tailoring ads.
+When you uncheck this box, Twitter will not match your account to information shared by ad partners to tailor ads for you.
+This means we would not match your account to information shared by ad partners, including browser-related information, mobile device identifiers, and email hashes, to tailor ads for you.
 This is the only place you’ll need to disable this feature on Twitter.